jtran071/rshell/README.md

 Using `echo` with `&`, `|`, `;` will output a whitespace.

 Unable to use connectors with redirection operators.

+Redirection does not wait for file input if none is specified at the command line.
+For example: `cat <` will seg fault.

+When using `1>`, `1>>`, `2>`, and `2>>` you cannot use `1` or `2` anywhere
+in the file name. rshell currently treats 1 and 2, when using the mentioned redirection commands, as string delimiters.
+There is also a seg fault issue if you try to use a file with `1` or `2` as the first character of the file name.
+However, it is fine to use `1` or `2` when using the redirection commands without specifying the file descriptors.

+Piping command `|` is not currently implemented.
+Redirect command `<<<` not implemented.

 This implementation is also not set up for the inclusion of parenthesis used in the command line.